 The local people are mostly of two tribes, Lunda and Luvalle.
 The official language of Zambia is English but in the rural areas many only speak the vernacular languages.
 Most Hospital and Mission staff speaks English, so any visitors can communicate with them quite easily.
 An effort to learn the local greetings and courtesies is very much appreciated.
 Zambia is a republic in the Commonwealth and those on the Mission, visitors and missionaries are answerable as expatriates to the authorities, therefore local expectations are to be respected.

-Being a considerable distance from any external source of electricity the Mission has had for many years to maintain it’s own generators, which provides 220 volts power for one hour in the morning and for three and a half hours in the evening.
-The fuel consumption of the generator is quite extensive as it uses over 20 liters of diesel per hour and that is the reason it is limited to a minimum period of time.
-In addition to providing lights the generator provides power for pumping the water up from the river into a large reservoir tower, over 45,000 liters of water is used each day.
-During the day water is gravity fed from the storage tanks throughout the Mission and water is required to be pumped up twice daily yet is still not sufficient.
-One of the greatest improvements in many years is a almost completed electrification project where the hospital and other areas have been rewired and a large bank of batteries installed that are charged by solar power providing 24 hour electricity.
-The 2 major hospital areas are completed, the maintenance area, visitor accommodation and a couple of the missionary houses.
+Being a considerable distance from any external source of electricity the Mission in the past had for many years to maintain it’s own generators, which provided 220 volts power for one hour in the morning and for three and a half hours in the evening.
+The fuel consumption of the generator was quite extensive as it used over 20 liters of diesel per hour and that is the reason it was limited to a minimum period of time.
+We are very thankful that over the past three years a team from Team Workers in Canada have visted on numerous occasions and have installed solar power in all areas of the Mission including the hospital and all the houses.
+This now means that we have 24 hour electricity and what a tremendous blessing it has been.
+In addition to providing lights the solar provides power for pumping the water up from the river into a large reservoir tower, over 45,000 liters of water is used each day.
+During the day water is gravity fed from the storage tanks throughout the Mission and water is required to be pumped up continually and when too much used then we have to revert to using the generator to top us if the solar is not able to keep up.
+This is the greatest improvement in many years which is almost completed where the hospital and other areas have been rewired and a large bank of batteries installed that are charged by the solar power providing 24 hour electricity.
+The 2 major hospital areas are completed, the maintenance area, visitor accommodation and the missionary houses as well as staff housing.
 In addition solar pumps have been installed to provide clean water for the two hospitals and the school and further plans are to expand this in other areas.
 Communications has also greatly improved with the arrival of a cellular towers throughout Zambia and one is situated right on the Mission property.
 Local and overseas calls can be made quite clearly by having a SIM card from the local provider and purchasing prepaid talk time.
 In addition we have a V-sat link which provides a connection to a satellite and is used for sending and receiving emails.